oasci/raygent/docs/manager.md

 # Manager

-[`RayManager`][manager.RayManager] is a class designed to efficiently manage task execution using **Ray's Task Parallelism**.
+[`TaskManager`][manager.TaskManager] is a class designed to efficiently manage task execution using **Ray's Task Parallelism**.
 It allows for seamless parallel execution of tasks while also supporting sequential execution when Ray is disabled.
-By handling task submission, worker management, and result collection, [`RayManager`][manager.RayManager] simplifies distributed processing workflows.
+By handling task submission, worker management, and result collection, [`TaskManager`][manager.TaskManager] simplifies distributed processing workflows.
 Some key features include:

 -   **Flexible Execution Modes**: Runs tasks either sequentially or in parallel using Ray.